-2. Grab other end of FlexBar with uninvolved (left) hand.
+2. Grab the other end of FlexBar with uninvolved (left) hand.

 3. Twist FlexBar with noninvolved wrist while holding the involved wrist in extension.

-4. Bring arms in front of body with elbows in extension while maintaining twist in Flexbar by holding with noninvolved wrist in full flexion and the involved wrist in full extension.
+4. Bring arms in front of the body with elbows in extension while maintaining twist in Flexbar by holding with the noninvolved wrist in full flexion and the involved wrist in full extension.

-5. Slowly allow FlexBar to "untwist" by allowing involved wrist to move into flexion.
+5. Slowly allow FlexBar to "untwist" by allowing the involved wrist to move into flexion.

 Here are the instructions for GOLFERS ELBOW,

 (These instructions are from the International Journal of Sports Physical Therapy, May 2014 Edition.)

 1. Rubber bar held in involved (right) hand in maximum wrist flexion.

 2. The other end of rubber bar grasped by noninvolved (left) hand.

 3. Rubber bar twisted by flexing the noninvolved wrist while holding the involved wrist in flexion.